RedHatRanger/Darn_Good_Quotes/quote_of_the_day.md

 - 2025-11-20: "Nothing great was ever achieved without enthusiasm." -Ralph Waldo Emerson
 - 2025-11-21: "What a wonderful thought is that some of the best days of our lives haven't even happened yet." -Anne Frank
 - 2025-11-24: "Good judgment comes from experience.
 Experience comes from bad judgment." -{Fred Rose, Jim Horning, Rita Mae Brown, A. A. Milne, and Dr. Kerr L. White}
+- 2025-11-25: "A little progress each day adds up to big results." -Satya Nani